shitohana/Alembic/README.md

 ## Overview

-EzMetaServer combines two powerful services into a unified platform:
+**Alambic** combines two powerful services into a unified platform:

-1. **EzMetaFetch** - Retrieves metadata from NCBI databases (SRA, BioSample, etc.) using the NCBI EUtils API
+1. **Fetch service** - Retrieves metadata from NCBI databases (SRA, BioSample, etc.) using the NCBI EUtils API
-2. **EzMetaNLP** - Processes biomedical text to identify named entities such as genes, diseases, species, cell lines, variants, and chemicals
+2. **NLP** - Processes biomedical text to identify named entities such as genes, diseases, species, cell lines, variants, and chemicals

 These services are exposed through a REST API gateway, making it easy to integrate biological metadata processing into your research or application workflows.